NeonGraal/graphql-plus/graphql-plus/Schema.md

 - an optional documentation string,
 - a Field name
 - zero or more Field Aliases
-- an Enum Label (which will imply the field Type)
+- an Enum Value (which will imply the field Type)

 ## Scalar type